rust-cuda/wg/documents/wg-application.md

 ## How do you intend to make your work accessible to outsiders?

-Excessive learning materials and retrospective about made decisions should help to get more people involved in either discussions or further experimenting.
+Blog posts, announcements and retrospective about made decisions should help to get more people involved in either discussions or further experimenting.

-> TBD... something else?

 ## Everything that is already decided upon

 We work in the open, see our [Github].

-> TBD... would it make sense to move to a `rust-lang` Zulip server?

 ## Preferred way of contact/discussion